 Insulin resistance-induced dyslipidemia is characterized by the presence of small, dense LDL (sdLDL) particles, (4) which have a more substantial atherogenic potential compared to other LDL subfractions (22).
-As insulin resistance becomes more severe the size of LDL particles has decreased (23).
+As insulin resistance becomes more severe, the size of LDL particles decreases (23).
 Moreover, sdLDL circulation times are longer due to their relatively reduced affinity to LDL receptors (LDLR) (24), secondary to apoB100 glycation (25) (see the section below).
 In addition, sdLDL displays increased affinity to the arterial wall (4), contributing to atherogenesis (26).

-Influences on LDL subfractions heterogeneity
+Influences on LDL subfraction heterogeneity

-In 1990, two LDL phenotypes were discovered (27).
-Individuals with a higher proportion of sdLDL subfraction also termed the 'B' phenotype (particle diameter <25.5 nm) (18), had three times greater risk of having a myocardial infarction when compared with a higher prevalence of larger LDL particles (27), termed type 'A', regardless of total LDL concentration (28).
+Two LDL phenotypes were discovered in 1990 (27).
+Individuals with a higher proportion of the sdLDL subfraction, also termed the 'B' phenotype (particle diameter <25.5 nm) (18), had a three-fold greater risk of having a myocardial infarction when compared with individuals with a higher prevalence of larger LDL particles (27), termed type 'A', regardless of total LDL concentration (28).
 In 1994, a study postulated that, in LDL particles, TG content per se does not influence the overall apoB100 structure, whereas LDL size plays a significant role in determining apoB100 conformation near its receptor recognition site and, thus, its affinity for the LDLR (29).
-Overall, this evidence supports that LDL particle size is more crucial than its core composition.
+Overall, this evidence suggests that LDL particle size is more crucial than its core composition.

-The LDL metabolism is also modified in T2DM.
-It has been suggested that there is a metabolic channeling within the lipoproteins VLDL-intermediate density lipoprotein (IDL)-LDL delipidation cascade so that parallel processing pathways generate different LDL products.
-Compared to individuals with type 'A' phenotype, type 'B' is associated with an approximately 2-fold increase in plasma TG, higher plasma apoB100 and IDL levels, and reduced HDL cholesterol (HDL-C) and Apo-AI concentrations (22).
-This evidence indicates that variations in the availability of hepatic TG may determine the quantities of sequential lipoproteins (30).
-Therefore, plasma levels of VLDL correlate with increased density and decreased size of LDL (5), resulting from the exchange of TG from VLDL to CE from LDL mediated by CETP.
+In addition, LDL metabolism is modified in T2DM.
+It has been suggested that there is metabolic channeling within the VLDL-intermediate density lipoprotein (IDL)-LDL delipidation cascade, so that parallel processing pathways generate different LDL products.
+Compared to individuals with type 'A' phenotype, type 'B' is associated with an approximately two-fold increase in plasma TG, higher plasma apoB100 and IDL levels, and reduced HDL cholesterol (HDL-C) and Apo-AI concentrations (22).
+These data indicate that variations in the availability of hepatic TG may determine the quantities of sequential lipoproteins (30).
+Therefore, plasma levels of VLDL correlate with increased density and decreased size of LDL (5), resulting from the exchange of TG from VLDL to CE from LDL, mediated by CETP.
 This TG-rich LDL is a substrate for hepatic lipase (4).
-In addition, CETP-mediated transfer of CE from HDL to sdLDL and to VLDL-1, the precursors of sdLDL, contributes to the formation of sdLDL in T2DM and is dependent of the degree of triglyceridemia (40).
+In addition, CETP-mediated transfer of CE from HDL to sdLDL and VLDL-1, the precursors of sdLDL, contributes to the formation of sdLDL in T2DM and is dependent on the degree of triglyceridemia (40).
 The sdLDL levels were associated with a metabolic condition characterized by increased hepatic lipase concentration (31) and decreased lipoprotein lipase activity (32) (Figure 1).
-Conversely, the increase in lipoprotein lipase activity induced by a high-fat diet contributed to a significant increase of large LDL I subtype concentration (32).
+Conversely, the increase in lipoprotein lipase activity induced by a high-fat diet contributed to a significant increase in the large LDL I subtype concentration (32).

-The sdLDL differs from other subtypes due to its binding affinity to proteoglycans, caused by its apoB100 conformation (33).
-More specifically, sdLDL displays a lower binding affinity for LDLR and, thus, longer circulation time (34).
-Plasma levels of sdLDL (35) as the proportion of small LDL/large LDL are significantly elevated in diabetic individuals (36).
-An increase in sdLDL is a risk factor for developing atherosclerosis and coronary heart disease in patients with or without diabetes mellitus (DM).
-The formation of sdLDL appears to be increased in individuals with overt insulin resistance and hypertriglyceridemia (37).
+The sdLDL differ from other subtypes due to their binding affinity to proteoglycans, resulting from their apoB100 conformation (33).
+More specifically, sdLDL display a lower binding affinity for LDLR and, thus, a longer circulation time (34).
+Plasma levels of sdLDL (35), as the proportion of small/large LDL, are significantly elevated in diabetic individuals (36).
+An increase in sdLDL is a risk factor for developing atherosclerosis and coronary heart disease in patients with or without diabetes mellitus (DM), and the formation of sdLDL appears to be increased in individuals with overt insulin resistance and hypertriglyceridemia (37).
 The intima-media thickness layer (IMT) of the carotid artery of diabetic patients was strongly associated with sdLDL, followed by apoB100 and LDL cholesterol (LDL-C) (36).
-These results show that sdLDL was a good lipid marker in the assessment of carotid atherosclerosis among the tested lipid parameters (36).
+These results show that sdLDL was a good lipid marker for assessing carotid atherosclerosis among the tested lipid parameters (36).